stefanrueger/urboot/README.md

      + EEPROM read/write support
      + Vector bootloader for devices without a boot section or to save space on devices with one
-     + Software UART: no hardware UART required, but also useful when the chip's CPU frequency and the bootloader's desired baudrate are incompatible (eg, 8 MHz and 115,200 baud)
+     + Software UART: no hardware UART required, but also useful when the chip's CPU frequency and the bootloader's desired baud rate are incompatible (eg, 8 MHz and 115,200 baud)
      + Subroutine `pgm_write_page(sram, progmem)` for applications so they can change themselves: on many MCUs the SPM write flash only works when called from the bootloader section (default on)
      + Dual programming from external SPI flash memory for over-the-air programming